TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-Fig.~\ref{fig:qualitative_asm} illustrates example results of temporal action segmentation in the supervised setting on an IndustryASM video.
-TimeChat~\cite{ren2024timechat} falls short in segmenting the video correctly and hallucinates actions not present in the video.
+\textbf{Temporal Action Segmentation Results.} Fig.~\ref{fig:qualitative_asm} presents example results in the supervised setting on an IndustryASM video.
+TimeChat~\cite{ren2024timechat} fails to segment the video and hallucinates actions not present in the video.
 LongVLM~\cite{weng2024longvlm} fares better in terms of the actions detected in the video but struggles with predicting the action segments and hallucinations further into the video.
-In contrast, TemporalVLM predicts action segments that are significantly closer to the ground truth.
+In contrast, TemporalVLM predicts the action segments notably closer to the ground truth.